 Coming into spring training this year there really wasn’t much of a question about the St. Louis Cardinals’ pitching staff.
 There were five healthy starting pitchers in Adam Wainwright, Mike Leake, Jaime Garcia, Michael Wacha, and Carlos Martinez ready to contribute.
 There was Tim Cooney and Marco Gonzales likely starting in Memphis waiting for an opportunity.
 Plus Tyler Lyons in the St. Louis bullpen who could always be stretched out if needed.

 During their afternoon press conference to announce Mike Matheny‘s extension, General Manager John Mozeliak also announced that the Cardinals have added Oscar Taveras, Mike O’Neill, and Greg Garcia to the 40 man roster.
 They have also cut John Gast, Jermaine Curtis, and Ryan Jackson.
 While Gast and Curtis have been outrighted to the minors, Jackson was claimed off waivers by the Houston Astros.
-The moves mean that there are still … Continue reading

 On Sunday afternoon the St. Louis Cardinals put the finishing touches on their 2013 campaign that saw them finish with a 97-65 record, good for best in the National League.
 For a team that spent most of the first half of the season in that position before floundering mid-summer, it was a happy ending.
-The team, however, will enter postseason play for the tenth time in the last fourteen seasons … Continue reading

 Is it a Sports Illustrated cover jinx?
 Is it just plain bad luck?
 Once again the Cardinals feel more like a MASH unit than a baseball team as injuries mount.
 Jaime Garcia down for the year after labrum and rotator cuff surgery, Jake Westbrook is headed to visit Dr. James Andrews for a second opinion, and rookie starter John Gast (who replaced Westbrook in the rotation) left Saturday’s game in the second inning with shoulder tightness.